List of Croatian military equipment of World War II

-The Independent State of Croatia was established by Germany and Italy 10 April 1941 after Yugoslavia had fallen to Axis forces.
+The Independent State of Croatia was established by Germany and Italy on 10 April 1941 after Yugoslavia had fallen to Axis forces.
 The Croatian State survived until January 1945, then the Soviet offense pushed Axis-supporting Croatians back into Austria.
 The list below covers military equipment of Croatian Axis supporters (Croatian Home Guard, Ustaše militia and Croatian Armed Forces) in the years 1941–1945.
 It does not include the equipment of the pro-Allies partisans.
 Also, the equipment of German-controlled units comprising a large fraction of ethic Croatians (373rd, 392nd and 369th infantry divisions) is excluded from this list.